msu-csc232-sp22/lab06/README.md

 4. Use the `google-tests` target to test your solution.
 5. When you have completed this task to your satisfaction, stage, commit and push your changes to GitHub.

+**Development Notes**

+- the name of this function shall be `replace_item`
+- the function shall have three parameters,
+  - the first shall be passed by ref, of type `ArrayBag<T>`, where `T` is a function template parameter
+  - the second shall be passed by const ref of type `T` that is the target to be replaced
+  - the third shall be passed by const ref of type `T` that is the replacement for the given target
+- the function shall return a value of type `bool` which will be `true` if the replacement was successful; `false` otherwise

 ### Task 3: Exercise 3.7

 Write a client function that merges two bags into a new third bag.
 Do not destroy the original two bags.